ckiee/ionir/README.md

     /**
      * NameResolutionPass: Will resolve partial constructs
      * which reference other constructs by their identifier(s).
-     * For example, constructs defined later (after its identifier
+     * For example, constructs defined later within the code (after
-     * usage) will be resolved by this pass.
+     * its identifier usage) will be resolved by this pass.
      */
     passManager.registerPass(std::make_shared<NameResolutionPass>());